Coin in the fish's mouth: Biblical account

-In Matthew's account, in Capernaum the collectors of the two-drachma temple tax ask Peter whether Jesus does not pay the tax, and Peter replies "Yes".
+In Matthew's account, in Capernaum, the collectors of the two-drachma temple tax ask Peter whether Jesus pays the tax, and Peter replies "Yes."
 When Peter returns to where they are staying, Jesus speaks of the matter, asking Peter's opinion: "From whom do the kings of the earth collect duty and taxes, from their own children or from others?"
 Peter answers, "from others", and Jesus replies: "Then the children are exempt.
 But so that we may not cause offense, go to the lake [the Sea of Galilee] and throw out your line.
 Take the first fish you catch; open its mouth and you will find a four-drachma coin.
 Take it and give it to them for my tax and yours."

 For the New International Version's word "others", the New King James Version reads "strangers" and the Good News Translation reads "foreigners".
 Albert Barnes argues that "strangers" does not mean "foreigners", but "those that were not their own sons or members of their family".

 Analysis

 Heinrich Meyer suggests that Peter's assertion "Yes" makes it "clear that Jesus had hitherto been in the habit of paying the tax".

-The story ends without stating that Peter caught the fish as Jesus predicted.
+The story ends without stating that Peter caught the fish as Jesus predicted, nor does the text specify the species of the fish involved, but three West Asian varieties of tilapia are referred to as "St. Peter's fish", in particular the redbelly tilapia.

-Jesus performed this miracle in order to not offend those who collected the two-drachma temple tax.
-This is the only miracle that Jesus performed in order to avoid offending people.
-Jesus typically performed miracles as well as made statements that were offensive to his audience, particularly the Jewish priesthood.
-Jesus' statement "the children are exempt" is one of many statements where Jesus describes his followers and himself as being part of a spiritual family.
+Jesus performed this miracle not to offend those who collected the two-drachma temple tax.
+This is the only miracle that Jesus performed to avoid offending people.
+Jesus typically performed miracles and made statements that were offensive to his audience, particularly the Jewish priesthood.
+Jesus' statement that "the children are exempt" is one of many statements where Jesus describes his followers and himself as being part of a spiritual family.
 Some interpretations of this passage indicate that Christians should not pay the traditional church tithe.
-Some interpretations of Peter's reply "from others" indicate that the church tithe should not come from Christians, but rather from non-Christian visitors attending church.
+Some interpretations of Peter's reply "from others" indicate that the church tithe should come from non-Christian church visitors.

-The four-drachma (or shekel) coin would be exactly enough to pay the temple tax (two-drachma coin) for two people.
+The four-drachma (or shekel) coin would be exactly enough to pay the temple tax for two people.
 It is usually thought to be a Tyrian shekel.

 Jesus' reluctance to pay the temple tax is consistent with his teachings regarding the physical temple.
-The Gospels record five times when he either says "destroy this temple, and in three days I will rebuild it", or is quoted as saying this.
+The Gospels record five times when he either says, "dismantle this temple, and in three days I will rebuild it," or is quoted as saying this.
 Jesus may have said this to emphasize a spiritual temple over the physical temple.

 The coin in the fish's mouth is generally seen as a symbolic act or sign, but there is little agreement concerning what it signifies.

-The Bible does not specify the species of the fish caught by Peter, but tilapia is sometimes referred to as "St. Peter's fish".